davidcallanan/fec-raptorq/README.md

 This protocol allows you to add error correction to input data by converting it into a special array of chunks, called "encoding symbols".
 These encoding symbols can be delivered independently, and extra encoding symbols are generated for redundancy.
 Once the decoder receives sufficient encoding symbols to reconstruct the original data, the process stops.
 In a networking context, for instance, you might decide on a one-to-one mapping between encoding symbols and UDP packets.

-While this implementation is severely lacking, it is worth noting that there are currently no alternative packages available for Node.js.
-As such, I welcome any contributions to this package.

 ## Supported Targets

 ✅ Linux x86_64